bishopZ/Frame.js/readme.md

 		// do more stuff after user is drawn (notice the indent level) });

 The Frame version is more readable and modular in that it is easier to add to and take away pieces.
-The require.js version is simply not scalable in that the more callbacks you have to more difficult the code becomes to read and use.
+The require.js version is simply not scalable in that the more callbacks you have, the more difficult the code becomes to read and use.

 Require.js is great, except that it offers no support for performance management between modules.
 While callback function always follow the library being loaded, two modules can both be resource intensive and they will both continue to try and run full force at the same time.